gabriwl165/systems-design/load-balancer/README.md

 Combines Weighted Round Robin and Least Connections.
 Each server has a weight, and requests are distributed considering both the number of active connections and the server's capacity.
 This allows more powerful servers to handle more concurrent sessions.

 ### IP Hash
 Assigns client requests to servers based on the client's IP address.
-This ensures that the same client is consistencly routed to the same server, which is helpful for maintaining session persistence.
+This ensures that the same client is consistently routed to the same server, which is helpful for maintaining session persistence.

 ### Least Response Time
 Routes requests to the server with the lowest recent response time.
 This helps ensure efficient use of resources and is ideal for services that require low latency.